jesstelford/esnext-generation/traditional-iterating/problem.md

 # Traditional Iterating

-Javascript, being a C-like language, has the traditional `for(...){}` loop construct.
-Over time the language has expanded to contain further looping constructs to cover Objects and Arrays:
+Javascript, being a C-like language, has the traditional `for(...){}` construct.
+Over time the language has expanded to contain further iteration constructs to cover Objects and Arrays:

 ## Objects